ONLY 24 SEATS AVAILABLE!

-You must register for this course by October 1st.
+You must register for this course by March 9th.
 Once you register, if you wish to apply for graduate credits, you will also be sent instructions to register at Adams State University.
 If you are obtaining graduate credits through ASU, there is an additional associated cost of $165.
-(Total for course will amount to $524).
 There is no required textbook for this course.

 Need approval from administration for this course?
 Click here